emaele/rpi-go-bot/readme.md

 ### Available commands and features

 - Get notified on every startup
+- Check constantly for CPU temp and get notified if it reaches a custom value
 - ```/temp``` Get current CPU temperature
 - ```/reboot``` Reboot your Raspberry
 - ```/available_space``` Get the amount of free GBs on your sd
 - ```/speedtest``` Get the result of a speedtest (it requires ```speedtest-cli```, you can install it with apt)
 - ```/pihole``` status/enable/disable
 	- ```status``` get current status of pihole
-	. ```enable/disable``` enable or disable pihole
+	- ```enable/disable``` enable or disable pihole
-- Check constantly for CPU temp and get notified if it reaches a custom value

 ### Config